Category Archives: Drama

 In other countries, such as the United States, a single edited-down version of the film was released.

 The latter is not the way to watch this film.
-I do not like severely edited films, especially in an epic such as 1900, so the full-length version is highly recommended.
+I do not like heavily edited films, especially in an epic like 1900, so the full-length version is highly recommended.

 The film opens on April 25, 1945, the day Italy is liberated from the fascists, and this is key to the political message Bertolucci crafts.
-As peasants revolt against the owner of the land, Alfredo (De Niro), and female laborers wield deadly pitchforks, the resulting ambiance is one of chaos.
+As peasants revolt against the landowner, Alfredo (De Niro) and female laborers wield deadly pitchforks, creating an atmosphere of chaos.

-We know nothing of Alfredo yet but know enough to realize he is rich and perceived as a tyrant.
+We know nothing of Alfredo yet, but we know enough to realize he is rich and perceived as a tyrant.
 The natural reaction is to sympathize with them because they are oppressed.

-As the film backtracks to the turn of the century, a more elegant scene emerges with the birth of two infants, Alfredo and Olmo.
-The sequence is sweet, both babies are bright and filled with promise.
+As the film backtracks to the turn of the century, a more elegant scene emerges: the births of two infants, Alfredo and Olmo.
+The sequence is sweet, and both babies are bright and filled with promise.

 Sadly, this is not meant to be.

-A railway track is an important addition to the film and one that culminates in the climactic finale.
+A railway track is an important addition to the film, culminating in the finale.

 The most interesting aspect of the film is the dynamic development of Alfredo and Olmo as they grow.
 Alfredo resents his family’s wealth and sides with Olmo, a socialist.
 Alfredo sees his family as false and Olmo and his family as genuine.

 This aspect is timeless and can be related to by any viewer with any intelligent sense of the world today.
-The obvious analogy of the haves and have-nots cannot be clearer in this film.
-Frightening, is that some have-nots are convinced they will one day become the haves.
+The obvious analogy between the haves and have-nots is clearer than ever in this film.
+Frightening is that some have-nots are convinced they will one day become the haves.

-The messages and feelings that 1900 elicited are emotional and strong.
+The messages and feelings elicited in 1900 are strong and emotional.
 Aren’t all men created equal?
-On the surface they are, but Alfredo and Olmo are not equal.
+On the surface, they are, but Alfredo and Olmo are not equal.
 As the birth scene reveals and as Bertolucci makes clear, they are born with advantages and disadvantages.

-These characteristics simply are what they are, and as human beings grow and learn social norms the financial differences become more robust and the humanistic connections weaker.
+These characteristics are what they are, and as human beings grow and learn social norms, financial differences become more pronounced and humanistic connections weaker.

 If the social aspects of the film or the brilliant cinematography are not enough to please a viewer, the historical lessons presented are second to none.
-One can revel in the political and historical excitement that existed in Europe throughout the forty-five years in which the film is set.
+One can revel in the political and historical excitement that characterized Europe throughout the forty-five years the film is set.

 I wish Hollywood made more films like this.

-1900 (Novecento) (1977) can be enjoyed as both a grandiose dramatic period piece, revered for its majestic and flourishing design style, or as a thought-provoking message film, about the unresolved social class distinctions that exist in the world.
+1900 (Novecento) (1977) can be enjoyed as both a grandiose, dramatic period piece, revered for its majestic and flourishing design, and as a thought-provoking film about unresolved social class distinctions in the world.

 I found the film a treasure that works on all levels and showcases just how good a director Bertolucci is.